warioishere/disposable-mailbox/README.md

 4. Update your php dependcies with `composer update` if you use a higher php Version
 5. copy the files in the `src` directory to your web server (not the whole repo!).
 6. rename `config.sample.php` to `config.php` and apply the imap settings.
 Move `config.php` to a safe location in a *parent directory* outside the `public_html`, so it is not reachable through the browser.
 The Application will automatically detect your config.php if its in the parent directory for example.
 7. open it in your browser, check your php error log for messages.
+By default the application writes errors to `sys_get_temp_dir()/disposable-mailbox.log`.

 ### Build it yourself